-Updated: 2022-04-13
+Updated: 2022-06-21

 This book provides guidance on installing and upgrading Uyuni Server and Proxy.
-It is split into four sections:
+It is split into the following sections:

 - Requirements: Describes the hardware, software, and networking requirements that you require before you begin. - Installation: Describes the process to install Uyuni components. - Setting Up: Describes the initial steps you need to take after installation to make your Uyuni environment ready to use. - Upgrade: Describes upgrading of the Uyuni components, including the underlying database.